apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 18th, 2023: Apache Jackrabbit 2.16.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 2.16 branch of Apache Jackrabbit.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users are encouraged to upgrade to the latest stable versions.

 #### May 15th, 2023: Apache Jackrabbit Oak 1.52.0 released
 Apache Jackrabbit Oak 1.50.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.